Blind Spots in Your Business? Here's How to See What You're Missing

 Overcoming Operational Blind Spots

 Once you’ve identified your operational blind spots, it's time to fix them.
 One technique is lean management.
 This means making your processes as efficient as possible by cutting out waste.
-For example, if you find that specific steps in your process don’t add value, you can remove them.
+For example, if specific steps in your process don’t add value, you can remove them.

 Automation is another helpful tool.
 If you have repetitive tasks that take up much time, see if you can automate them.
 This can free up your team to focus on more important work.